Last published 01 Nov 2018

 Young Aboriginal people:

-- The highest population of young Aboriginal people in NSW live in Blacktown LGA, with 14.8% of all the state’s young Aboriginal people living in Western Sydney.
+- The highest population of young Aboriginal people in NSW live in the Central Coast LGA (a new LGA created by merging former Gosford and Wyong LGAs) (3,572 = 0.3% of the NSW youth population) and Blacktown LGA, (2,813 = 0.2% of the NSW youth population).
+12.0% of all the state’s young Aboriginal people living in the Hunter area and 10.2% living in Western Sydney.

 - Regional and Rural NSW — defined as rest of NSW 2011 Census